nabarcala/SOFF/README.md

 ## Acknowledgments
 * [abdullahsadiq on Github](https://github.com/abdullahsadiq/jetson-fruits-classification), who has code on the classification of fruits using Tensorflow on Jetson Nano.
 This helped build the foundation of this project.
 * [dusty-nv on Github with the Hello AI World module](https://github.com/dusty-nv/jetson-inference) with steps to help familiarize ourselves with machine learning and inference with TensorRT.
 As stated in the README: "The inference portion of Hello AI World - which includes coding your own image classification application for C++ or Python, object detection, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best left to leave running overnight."
+* [Controlling Raspberry Pi GPIO using Android App over Bluetooth](https://circuitdigest.com/microcontroller-projects/controlling-raspberry-pi-gpio-using-android-app-over-bluetooth) has some basics on connecting to devices via Bluetooth using the terminal.
+It also has example code to connect to a bluetooth device.